Intel-bigdata/HiBench/README.md

 At present, To run Hibench on top of Yarn is supported in Yarn branch.
 And all test cases are supported.

-First, make sure these things are installed: maven, wget.
+First, make sure these things are installed: maven.

 Then, locate into `HiBench/common/hibench` and run `mvn process-sources` to get dependencies.

-- If you are using mapreduce 1.0 on cdh4/5, you need to configure a little to run nutchindexing:

-  Change the `nutch-site-mr1.xml` to `nutch-site.xml` to replace the default one in `HiBench/nutchindexing/nutch/conf`.